DomDF/DCE_training/Example_Problems.md

 *** Introduction to engineering data analysis and reproducible workflows

+Problem-driven DCE training for engineers.
+I would like us to develop at least 6 examples, which should each include:
+ - Begin with a real example engineering problem.
+Industry-specific problems are perfectly fine, provided the key concepts can be followed by other engineers.
+ - Present incrementally more detailed solutions, explaining the benefit of the additional information that they provide:
+ - Intuitive solution
+ - Standardised solution
+ - Informative solution (some sort of computational statistics)
+ - Ideally, each example will also help communicate the message of reproducible workflows using code, rather than spreadsheets.

 **** Proposed Example 1: Analysing Material Test Data

 A small number of fracture toughness tests have been performed: